 For more information on the new process for submitting applications, click here.

-To qualify for to sponsor PGP relatives, a Canadian citizen or permanent resident must meet, in addition to the general requirements for sponsorship, the following enhanced criteria:
+To qualify to sponsor parents and grandparents, a Canadian citizen or permanent resident must meet, in addition to the general requirements for sponsorship, the following enhanced criteria:

-- Demonstrate, for a period of 3 consecutive years prior to sponsorship, income greater than the annual Minimum Necessary Income published by Citizenship and Immigration Canada;
+- Demonstrate, for a period of 3 consecutive years prior to sponsorship, income greater than the annual Minimum Necessary Income published by Immigration, Refugees and Citizenship Canada;

 - Sign an undertaking to financially support the parent or grandparent, and reimburse the government for any social assistance paid out to the relative, for a period of 20 years from the date of permanent residence;

 To establish whether a sponsor meets the income requirements, the following rules apply:

 - Only official documents issued by the Canada Revenue Agency (CRA) will be accepted to demonstrate income for the three years prior to submission;

 - If a co-signer is included in the sponsorship application, the combined income of the co-signer and the sponsor will be considered;

 - Any amounts from the following sources will be deducted from the sponsor and co-signer’s income for the purposes of financial eligibility: